ywamsendai/ywamsendai-docs/docs/about/values.md

 ---
-id: values
-title: Purpose, Core Beliefs and Foundational Values of YWAM
+sidebar_position: 3
 ---

+# Purpose, Core Beliefs and Foundational Values of YWAM

 This document presents YWAM’s sincerely held purpose, core beliefs, foundational values and practices which have been compiled in response to specific directives given by God since YWAM’s beginning in 1960.
 They are recorded here in order to pass on to successive generations that which God has emphasized to us.
 This shared purpose and our YWAM beliefs and values are the guiding principles for both the past and future growth of our Mission.
 Some are common to all Christians everywhere; others are distinctive to Youth With A Mission.
 The combination of this purpose, beliefs, values and practices makes up the unique family characteristics of YWAM – our “DNA.”
 They are the framework we hold in high regard for they help us determine who we are, how we live and how we make decisions.
 A YWAMer is someone who has completed a YWAM Discipleship Training School and who joyfully embraces our Statement of Purpose, Core Beliefs, Foundational Values, Legacy Words and Covenants.